Dennis O'Neil: DC Comics

 When Julius Schwartz became the editor of Superman with issue #233 (Jan.
-1971), he had O'Neil and artist Curt Swan streamline the Superman mythos, starting with the elimination of kryptonite.
+1971), he had O'Neil and artist Curt Swan streamline the Superman mythos in The Sandman Saga (unrelated to any the DC heros of the same name) starting with the elimination of kryptonite.
 In 1973, O'Neil wrote revivals of two characters for which DC had recently acquired the publishing rights.
 A new series featuring the original Captain Marvel was launched with a February cover date and featured art by the character's original artist C. C. Beck.
 Later that same year, O'Neil and artist Michael Kaluta produced an "atmospheric interpretation" of the 1930s pulp hero in The Shadow series.
 In 1975, O'Neil wrote a comic book adaptation of the 1930s hero the Avenger.
-A revival of the Green Lantern title in 1976 was launched by O'Neil and artist Mike Grell.
+A revival of the Green Lantern title was launched in 1976 by O'Neil and artist Mike Grell.
 Reuniting with Adams, O'Neil co-wrote the oversize Superman vs. Muhammad Ali (1978) which Adams has called a personal favorite of their collaborations.
+In World’s Finest #263 (1980), he wrote "Final Secret of the Super-Sons", which wrapped up the Super-Sons stories by exposing them to be just characters inside a computer in Superman's Fortress of Solitude, with Superman then ordering them to commit suicide by jumping into the Fortress' disintegration pit after they escape their computer simulated world.

 Return to Marvel Comics

 Upon O'Neil's return to Marvel Comics in 1980, he took on the scripting chores for The Amazing Spider-Man, which he did for a year.
-O'Neil wrote two issues of The Amazing Spider-Man Annual which were both drawn by Frank Miller.
+O'Neil wrote two issues of The Amazing Spider-Man Annual, both drawn by Frank Miller.
 The 1980 Annual featured a team-up with Doctor Strange while the 1981 Annual showcased a meeting with the Punisher.
 He and artist John Romita Jr. introduced Madame Web in The Amazing Spider-Man #210 and Hydro-Man in #212.
 O'Neil was the regular scripter for Iron Man from 1982 to 1986 and Daredevil from 1983 to 1985.
 During his run on Iron Man, O'Neil introduced Obadiah Stane, later the Iron Monger, plunged Tony Stark back into alcoholism, turned Jim Rhodes into Iron Man, and created the Silver Centurion armor.
 O'Neil's run on Daredevil bridged the gap between Frank Miller's two runs on the title, usually with David Mazzucchelli as artist.
-He introduced Yuriko Oyama during his stint, who would later become the popular X-Men villain Lady Deathstrike.
+He introduced Yuriko Oyama during his stint, who would later become the villain Lady Deathstrike.
 While working for Marvel, he helped write the original character concept for The Transformers, and is credited as the person who named Optimus Prime.